Skip to main content

 Gifts-in-Kind

 Generally, The Church of Jesus Christ of Latter-day Saints Philanthropies takes the lead in seeking donations to the University; however, in some instances, faculty members and employees might be approached or seek specific gifts of items to be used in their departments.
 Such gifts are not to be accepted until approved by the appropriate Vice President.
-The process for gaining such approval is initiated by completing a Gift in Kind request through Workday.
+The process for gaining such approval is initiated by completing a Gifts-in-Kind request through Workday.

 See the Gifts-in-Kind policy for more information.